bitdeep/cv/README.md

   - Implemented advanced anti-bot measures in token contracts.
   - Developed custom proxy patterns for protocol-specific requirements.
 - 🌉 **Cross-Chain Solutions**:
-  - Engineered atomic swap protocols for trustless cross-chain transactions using L0.
+  - Engineered atomic swap protocols for trust-less cross-chain transactions using L0.
   - Implemented state-of-the-art bridge contracts for seamless asset transfers for ERC20 and ERC721.
 - 🤖 **AI Integration**:
   - Pioneered AI-driven smart contract auditing tools, was one of the first to use it on Bitcoin.